 3. Put berries in the refrigerator

-If you’re not sure if you’ll eat the berries within a few days, put them in the fridge.
+If you’re not sure you’ll eat the berries within a few days, put them in the fridge.
 Berries should be kept in a closed container with a paper towel inside or in fruit storage containers.

 Blueberries should not be stored in the coldest areas of the refrigerator or crispers since humidity levels are high there.